 Since it is common for people to be unaware of this specific tax until the time comes to pay it; we thought it would be helpful to provide answers to some of the most frequently asked questions.

 You should be aware of how this works since it can be a point of negotiation with sellers.

 What is The Transfer Tax?

 There is a tax when a property, including a co-op and new development condo, is sold.
-This is called the transfer tax, and New York City levies it at closing.
+Called the transfer tax, and New York City levies it at closing.
 The city’s transfer tax is applicable when the sale or transfer is valued, at more than $25,000.

 Since the New York City real estate transfer tax is just one example of the unique factors that impact buyers and sellers in this market, it is easy to understand why buyers often begin to feel overwhelmed.
-This is especially true for buyers who are going through this process for the first time.
+Especially true for buyers who are going through this process for the first time.

 If you are thinking about buying property in New York but are worried about encountering unforeseen challenges, the best step you can take is educating yourself about the intricacies of the buying process before proceeding.

 How Much Is The New York City Transfer Tax?

 The New York City tax rate is straightforward; For one to three family homes and individual condo/co-op units, it is 1% of the sales price for those sold at lower than $500,000.
 The rate increases to 1.425% if it is higher than this amount.